Questions and Answers About the BDS Campaign

 When did the boycott campaigns arise?

 There were various calls for sanctions and boycotts – including by some Israelis – following the start of the second Palestinian intifada in 2000, which was being met with great brutality by the Israeli regime.
-Sanctions were discussed at a United Nations conference against racism, held in South Africa in 2001, which the US and Israeli delegates walked out of.
+Sanctions were discussed at a United Nations conference against racism, held in South Africa in 2001, which the U.S. and Israeli delegates walked out of.
 Then, in 2002, a boycott was called for by a number of Palestinian organisations.
 And, in 2004 in Ramallah, an academic and cultural boycott of Israel campaign was launched.

-These demands are rightly supported by most labour and trade union organisations around the world.
+These demands are rightly supported by most labor and trade union organisations around the world.
 Many have also supported the call for BDS, although in many cases they are selective, justifiably, about which aspects of the campaign they support.

 International solidarity is important for the Palestinians, isn’t it?

-Yes, the Palestinians in Gaza and the West Bank are living in terrible conditions and suffer regular incursions by the Israel Defence Forces to kill and intimidate.
+Yes, the Palestinians in Gaza and the West Bank are living in terrible conditions and suffer regular incursions by the Israel Defense Forces to kill and intimidate.
 The Israeli military’s virtual blockade of Gaza has led to very high levels of poverty, malnutrition, unemployment and frustration in that densely populated strip of land.
 There is revulsion and anger among workers internationally at the Israeli regime’s brutality and repression, and an understandable desire by many to support boycotts and sanctions if they can have some effect.

 The poor living standards, discrimination suffered, and unfulfilled national aspirations of Palestinian refugees in the surrounding countries, and of Palestinians in Israel itself, also must not be forgotten.